AS Course Outline

 What is Physics?

 As you probably know from GCSE, Physics is the science of the physical world.
 There are few completely new topics at A-level that you won't have come across.
-Many Higher Level calculation topics are simply repeated, e.g. acceleration and kinetic/potential energy, voltage-current-resistance, while others e.g. heat energy electromagnetism and astronomy have calculation introduced at A-level, while only descriptive at GCSE.
+AS level physics is simply GCSE work on mechanics, electricity and waves in more detail.
+Most Higher Level calculation topics are simply repeated, e.g. acceleration and kinetic/potential energy, voltage-current-resistance, while others e.g. heat energy electromagnetism and astronomy have calculation introduced at A-level, while only descriptive at GCSE.
 Maths is involved in A-level Physics but you do not need to do A-level Maths.
 You just need to be good at most of the higher-tier GCSE maths, e.g. formulae (using and re-arranging them), graphs e.g. y=mx+c, Pythagoras, sin cos and tan percentages and standard form.

 Students will face questions based on: